mha66/Pong/README.md

 ## Controls
 Press Esc key at any point to exit the application.
 ### Title Screen:
-* up and down arrows to change gamemodes (Player 1 vs Computer or Player 1 vs Player 2)
+* up and down arrows to change game modes (Player 1 vs Computer or Player 1 vs Player 2)
 * right and left arrows to change the paddle color of player 1 (on the right)
 * A and D keys to change the paddle color of player 2 (on the left)
 * space bar to start a game